AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-javascriptapiref/c-html5-ecatsearch-viewer-javascriptapiref.md

 ---
 description: The main class of the eCatalog Search Viewer is eCatalogSearchViewer.
 It is declared in the s7viewers namespace.
 This JavaScript API covers constructor, methods, and callbacks of this particular class.
-seo-description: The main class of the eCatalog Search Viewer is eCatalogSearchViewer.
-It is declared in the s7viewers namespace.
-This JavaScript API covers constructor, methods, and callbacks of this particular class.
-seo-title: Javascript API reference for eCatalog Search Viewer

 solution: Experience Manager
 title: Javascript API reference for eCatalog Search Viewer
-uuid: b65dec1e-567a-450f-9e24-e7841dc6f701

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,Business Practitioner
 ---